redhat-cop/ocp-disconnected-docs/README.md

    </td>
    <td>sparta
    </td>
-   <td>This needs to be set to the name of the AWS VPC where the openshift cluster will be installed.
-If using the DevKit for development to create the VPC, this will be 'sparta'.
+   <td>If using an existing VPC set this to the VPC's 'Name', otherwise use the string 'sparta'.
    </td>
   </tr>
   <tr>